2018 Wyoming Cowboys football team: Mountain West media days

 During the Mountain West media days held July 24–25 at the Cosmopolitan on the Las Vegas Strip, the Cowboys were predicted to finish in second place in the Mountain Division.

-Media poll

 Preseason All-Mountain West Team

 The Cowboys had three players selected to the preseason all-Mountain West team.
 Strong safety Andrew Wingard was selected as the preseason defensive player of the year.